djsiddz/djsiddz/README.md

 ## My Resume

 Open to interesting opportunities.
-Get my [resume here](/Siddhesh-Thadeshwar-resume.pdf)
+Get my <a href="/Siddhesh-Thadeshwar-resume.pdf" download="Siddhesh-Thadeshwar-resume.pdf">resume here</a>.

 <!--
 **djsiddz/djsiddz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.